-While the bonefish gets top billing here on South Andros, there are many other fishing opportunities available on your trip.
-Here’s a brief overview of the other species you may encounter on your trip.
+While the bonefish gets top billing here on South Andros Island, there are many other fishing opportunities available during your trip.
+Here’s a brief overview of the other species you may encounter …

 Reef structure, blue holes, mangrove creeks and the flats themselves offer shots at a variety of bonus species including barracuda, sharks, permit, tarpon and more.
 The bonefish is king here, but we’ve come to learn that these other species sure can pull and promise to add memorable highlights to any day on the water.

 Photo: Ric Fogel/Sportfolio

 Barracuda will be one of your constant companions here on South Andros Island.
 Sight casting on the flats and blind casting in creeks and blue holes can deliver numerous explosive strikes and aerial battles.
 Beyond the opportunistic shots you’ll find throughout each day, ‘cudas offer an excellent option for action on the flats when the rare cold front blows through.